Cancer support treatmentCancer support treatment with acupuncture and Chinese herbal medicine

 Cancer treatment support

 At Almond Wellness Centre we offer natural therapies for cancer support management.
-Our complementary approaches include acupuncture, Chinese herbal medicine, diet and life style advice for supporting your cancer treatment and management.
+Our complementary approaches include acupuncture, Chinese herbal medicine, diet and life style advice.
+They are used to support your cancer treatment and management.

 Evidence showed that the combination of Chinese herbal medicine and chemotherapy significantly reduced leucopenia, nausea and vomiting, thrombocytopenia and anaemia in NSCLC, gastric cancer patients.
 It also significantly reduced nausea and vomiting in liver cancer patients.
 In general, CHM appears to be useful in improving leucopenia, thrombocytopenia and anaemia among various types of cancer.

 How traditional Chinese medicine support cancer treatment?

 Acupuncture and Chinese herbal medicine (CHM) provide natural alternative approaches for cancer support.
 They may benefit cancer patients by minimising medication load and accompanying side effects.
 Some researches found that:

 - The combination of CHM and chemotherapy significantly reduced leucopenia, nausea and vomiting, thrombocytopenia and anaemia in NSCLC, gastric cancer patients.
 It also significantly reduced nausea and vomiting in liver cancer patients.
 In general, CHM appears to be useful in improving leucopenia, thrombocytopenia and anaemia among various types of cancer.